estherbreath/LANSTELLAR/README.md

 # LanStellar: Decentralized Real Estate Platform
 ### Overview
 LanStellar is a decentralized marketplace built on the Base Network.
 It serves as a platform for landowners to list their properties and for investors to purchase these properties securely through smart contracts.
 It combines cutting-edge technology with unique features to create a secure, transparent, and efficient marketplace for property transactions.

 ### Key Features
 - Zero-Knowledge Proofs: Ensures privacy and security of sensitive property information
 - Smart Contracts: Automates processes and ensures trustless transactions
 - Decentralized Storage: Securely stores property documents and information
-- Tokenization: Enables fractional ownership of properties
+- NFT Tokenization: Receive a unique token URI and ID for secure transactions
+- Automated Fees: 1% platform fee on every purchase, transferred automatically
+- Basename Integration: Enhanced user experience with human-readable identifiers

 ### Getting Started
     1. Install MetaMask wallet and connect to Base Sepolia network
     2. Visit the Lanstellar dApp interface
     3. Create an account or log in if already registered

+### Stacks and Technologies
+Openzeppelin
+Hardhat
+Base sepolia
+Remix test IDE
+Chainlink Price Feed Aggregator
+ZK-Proof verifier
+Frontend: Nextjs, Typescript, Tailwindcss

+### How it Works

+1 - Users undergo verification upon entering the marketplace 2 - An NFT token is created, providing a unique URI and ID 3 - This token serves as the primary means of transaction on the platform 4 - Sellers list properties using their token ID
+5 - Verified buyers can purchase properties securely
+6 - Each transaction incurs a 1% platform fee, automatically.

 ### Usage Guide
 ##### For Buyers/Sellers